leigh-perry/leigh-perry.github.io/posts/2019-09-01-conduction.markdown

 In writing the library, I had some ambitions.

 - I wanted it to be pure-functional.
-- It should be extensibility – allow the user to:
+- It should be extensible – allow the user to:
   - add new primitive types,
   - add new complex types,
   - add other _effects_ beyond `Option`, `List`, `Either`, etc.